MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multiset-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür denetimli sıranın bir öğesini açıklar.
+Tür, denetitilen dizinin bir öğesini açıklar.

 ### <a name="example"></a>Örnek